-In July 2014, New York amended the NYSHRL to protect unpaid interns from discrimination, harassment and retaliation based on their age, race, sex, sexual orientation, national origin, marital status, disability, military status, domestic violence victim status, arrest record and genetic characteristics.
-The new law also bars employers from advertising for an internship and expressing limitations, specifications or discrimination based on a protected category.
+In 2014, New York amended the NYSHRL to protect unpaid interns from discrimination, harassment and retaliation based on their age, race, sex, sexual orientation, national origin, marital status, disability, military status, domestic violence victim status, arrest record and genetic characteristics.
+The amended law also bars employers from advertising for an internship and expressing limitations, specifications or discrimination based on a protected category.

 New York City Intern Ordinance

 New York City prohibits employers from engaging in workplace discrimination, harassment and retaliation against interns based on their actual or perceived age, race, creed, color, national origin, gender, disability, marital status, partnership status, sexual orientation, alienage or citizenship status, or status as a victim of domestic violence, sex offenses or stalking.
 This new law also requires employers to provide interns with reasonable accommodations.

 Effective October 31, 2017, New York City employers may not ask about a prospective employee's salary history at any stage of the hiring process.
 This law also prohibits the searching of public records for an applicant's salary history.
 In addition, the law says that in the event an employer is somehow already aware of an applicant's salary history, then the employer may not rely on that information when determining the applicant's new salary.

 The measure covers written or oral questions regarding wages, benefits and other compensation made of: